gkaguirrelab/gkaModelEye/README.md

-# A model of the entrance pupil and retinal landmarks
+# A model of the optics, biometry, and appearance of the human eye

 <p float="left">
   <img src="img/renderEyePose.png" height="150" />